THE REMOVAL AND BURIAL OF JESUS – John 19:31-42

 II.
 THE OLD TESTAMENT SCRIPTURES (verses 3-4)

 The second evidence for the resurrection of Christ is the Old Testament Scriptures.
+In verses 3-4, Paul says, “that Christ died for our sins in accordance with the Scriptures, that He was buried, that He rose on the third day in accordance with the Scriptures.”
+What Scriptures?
+The Old Testament Scriptures, right?
 They clearly predicted Christ’s death, burial, and resurrection.
 In Luke’s Gospel, chapter 24, Jesus used the Old Testament Scriptures to identify Himself as their risen Lord.
-For example, Luke 24:27 says, “And beginning with Moses and with all the prophets, He explained to them the things concerning Himself in all the Scriptures”.
+For example, Luke 24:27 says, “And beginning with Moses and with all the prophets, He [Jesus] explained to them the things concerning Himself in all the Scriptures”.
+That must have taken quite a while!
 Psalm 22:16-18 is one of the Scripture passages that prophesies Christ’s crucifixion, and Psalm 16:10 prophesies His resurrection.
 The prophet Isaiah says in Isaiah 25:8, “He will swallow up death for all time.”
+We also have the testimony of the patriarch Job who said, in Job 19:25, “I know that my redeemer lives.”

 III.
 THE TESTIMONY OF EYE-WITNESSES (verses 5-7)

 The third evidence for the resurrection of Christ is the testimony of eye-witnesses of the resurrected Christ.
 The list given in verses 5-7 is not exhaustive, but includes those who were most prominent in the Church at that time.
 Peter is mentioned, as well as the twelve apostles, more than 500 brethren at one time and place, James, and all the apostles over a period of 40 days.
+None of these people were expecting a resurrection.
+The sheer number of these witnesses and the moral integrity of these witnesses validate their testimonies.
+To doubt the resurrection of Jesus, you would have to say that all of these witnesses were deceived or were deceivers.
 A prominent lawyer, Sir Edward Clarke, did a prolonged study of the resurrection of Christ.
 He said, “To me, the evidence is conclusive, and over and over again in the High Court, I have secured the verdict on evidence not nearly as compelling.”

 IV.
 THE APOSTLE PAUL (verses 8-10)

 The fourth evidence for the resurrection of Christ is the testimony of the writer himself: the apostle Paul.
 He refers to himself as “one untimely born”.
-He was too late to be one of the 12 apostles, and yet he was called by Christ to be an apostle.
+He was too late to be one of the 12 apostles, and yet he was called by Christ to be the apostle to the Gentiles.
 What a turn-around in his life!
 What a testimony to the truth and power of Christ’s resurrection!

 V. THE TESTIMONY OF A COMMON MESSAGE (verse 11)

-The fifth evidence for the resurrection of Christ is the testimony of a common message.
-Without exception, the teaching and preaching of the New Testament church centered around the death, burial, and resurrection of the Lord Jesus Christ.
+The fifth evidence for the resurrection of Christ is found in verse 11.
+It’s the testimony of a common message.
+Without exception, the teaching and preaching of the New Testament church has been centered around the death, burial, and resurrection of the Lord Jesus Christ.
 This message was declared as objective facts based on the testimony of eye-witnesses, and empowered by the Holy Spirit.
+Millions of people in every century and every culture have testified to the life-changing power of the risen Christ.

 CONCLUSION: